CBD Quality: How Do I Know I am Getting the Best CBD Product?

 Conducting Heavy Metal Analysis

 To test for heavy metals in CBD and cannabis-derived products, these products have to undergo various forms of spectrometry.
-One of these tests called the atomic absorption spectrometry process uses heat to find micro
+One of these tests called the atomic absorption spectrometry process uses heat to find micro-particles of metallic atoms in any substance.

 Last year Colorado passed a state law requiring all hemp-derived products to be tested for pesticide and chemicals.
 The most common method for companies to ensure their CBD product’s quality is to use flash chromatography.
 This purification system has been used to remove and detect harmful traces of pesticides in chemical and pharmaceutical drugs.